 Not easy of course, but very worthwhile and can even be fun.
 Here’s how to strategically figure out the best closing gift for your buyer or seller client.

-1. Stalk Their Social Media Accounts (or Have Your Virtual Assistant do it)
+1. Stalk Their Social Media Accounts (or Have Your Virtual Assistant Do It)

-2. Have the Gift in Mind, Then Ask Strategic Questions to See if it Will Fit
+2. Have the Gift in Mind, Then Ask Strategic Questions to See If It Will Fit

 Getting to know your clients personally is great and all, but remember the goal here is to figure out how well they will respond to a specific gift.
 For example, you might get your client talking about how nervous they are to move to your city.
 That means a gift of a unique local experience might be ideal to help them get acclimated and become part of the local community.